thomasvan/adk_simple_agent/PLANNING.md

 ### Security Concerns
 - Secure API key storage for Reddit and Gemini
-- Implement rate limiting for the Flask API
+- Implement rate limiting for the ADK FastAPI server
 - Handle user data in compliance with privacy regulations
 - Implement proper authentication for admin functions